-5. Wrap the soaked flannel onto the area you would like to focus on and cover with the towel or cloth you don’t mind getting dirty.
+5. Wrap the soaked flannel onto the area you’d like to focus on and cover with the towel or cloth you don’t mind getting dirty.
 This will protect your surroundings and heat source from becoming oily.

-6. Make sure you have your phone, remote, charger, headphones, or whatever else you will need to maintain your comfort during your mandatory chill out time and make yourself comfortable on your couch or bed.
+6. Make sure you have your phone, remote, charger, headphones, or whatever else you’ll need to maintain your comfort during your mandatory chill-out time and make yourself comfortable on your couch or bed.

-7. Once you are situated comfortably, cover the packed area with your heat source, sit back relax, and enjoy this time devoted entirely to your own well-being.
+7. Once you’re situated comfortably, cover the oil-packed area with your heat source, sit back, relax, and enjoy this time devoted entirely to your own well-being.

-8. Leave the pack on for 60-90 minutes (or however long you reasonably can if you have kids).
+8. Leave the pack on for 60-90 minutes (or however long you reasonably can if you have kids or other obligations).

-Epilogue – Like with anything, there is room for modification to this protocol.
+Epilogue – Like with anything, there’s room for modification to this protocol.
 Try it a couple times to see what works and doesn’t work for you.
 If you find a way that works awesomely for you, let me know!
 I love innovation!